-The temperature dependence of $\tau_t$ shown in Fig. 3b shows a trend strikingly opposite to that predicted by weak scattering theory: the transport lifetime decreases for higher temperatures.
+The temperature dependence of $\tau_t$ shown in Fig. 3 shows a trend strikingly opposite to that predicted by scattering theory: at greater than a 99.5\% confidence level, the transport lifetime decreases for higher temperatures.
 While this behavior is standard in solid metals, it is surprising for a trapped gas in this temperature regime---a quantity proportional to the mean time between collisions such as $\tau_t$ is expected to increase at higher temperatures because the density decreases as the gas expands into a larger volume of trap.
-For these data, we fix the interaction strength to $U/t=2.3$ (corresponding to $s=4$~$E_R$) and vary the temperature of the gas before turning on the lattice from $T/T_F\approx0.2$--1.2, which leads to $k_B \tilde{T}/t\approx$1--8.
+For these data, we vary the temperature of the gas before turning on the lattice from $T/T_F\approx0.2$--1.2, which leads to $k_B \tilde{T}/t\approx$1--8.
 The upper end of this regime cannot be explored in solid metals, where $T_F=\left(\hbox{1--15}\right)\times 10^4$~K, which is well above the melting temperature.
 The measured transport lifetime agrees with weak scattering theory within 30\% at the lowest temperatures.
 As the temperature is increased, $\tau_t$ decreases by approximately a factor of two, while the weak scattering calculation predicts that $\tau_t$ increases by a factor of 6, leading to a disagreement of over 60 standard errors at the highest temperature.
-This discrepancy cannot be explained by an error in density---we have verified that the density of the gas decreases across this range and is consistent with thermodynamic calculations via in-situ imaging (see Section I of Supplementary Information).
+This discrepancy cannot be explained by an error in density---we have verified that the density of the gas decreases across this range and is consistent with thermodynamic calculations via in-situ imaging (see Supplementary Note 1).